sadekar-onkar/tierslieux_ddps/README.md

-(Website created by [Eamon Drumm](https://www.linkedin.com/in/eamon-thomas-drumm-49648039/) and [Onkar Sadekar](https://networkdatascience.ceu.edu/people/onkar-sadekar) for partial credit reuirement for the "Diving in the Digital Public Space: From individual digital traces to collective social and political dynamics" course.)
+(Website created by [Eamon Drumm](https://www.linkedin.com/in/eamon-thomas-drumm-49648039/) and [Onkar Sadekar](https://networkdatascience.ceu.edu/people/onkar-sadekar) for partial credit requirement for the "Diving into the Digital Public Space: From individual digital traces to collective social and political dynamics" course.)
 ## Background and context

 “Transitional urbanism” is a term used to describe a range of practices and projects that have emerged over the past ten years in the field of urban development (Besson 2020).
 These projects typically involve the temporary (1-3 year) occupancy of urban brownfield sites by a mix of local SMEs, artists and community organisations while the sites await approval for redevelopment or demolition.
 The buildings can be publicly or privately owned; examples include industrial sites, warehouses, transportation infrastructure, office space and municipal buildings.